Chalarangelo/30-seconds-of-code/README.md

 Returns a string with whitespaces compacted.

-Use `String.prototype.replace()` with a regular expression to replace all occurences of 2 or more whitespace characters with a single space.
+Use `String.prototype.replace()` with a regular expression to replace all occurrences of 2 or more whitespace characters with a single space.

 ```js
 const compactWhitespace = str => str.replace(/\s{2,}/g, ' ');